-Most of us probably already know this, but injuries are usually caused by a number of things.
-In fact, there is usually a series of events that lead to an acute injury.
+Most of us probably already know this, but injuries are usually caused by several things.
+In fact, there is a series of events that lead to an acute injury.
 This includes:

 - Microscopic damage occurs to blood vessels and connective tissues.
 This is the result of twisting, tearing, or blunt trauma.

 - This damage causes blood and plasma leakage into tissues.